mvocamargo/flutter-perguntas-app/README.md

 # Projeto Perguntas

-A Flutter project to study the basic about the framework.
+A Flutter project to study the basics about the framework.

 ## Features